 If I was a copper miner, I would be rubbing my hands because copper prices are looking healthy as a horse.

-The action adds to disruptions at the world’s two largest copper mines, Escondida in Chile and Grasberg in Indonesia, which are losing production daily due to a strike and an export ban respectively.
+On top of this, disruptions at the world’s two largest copper mines, Escondida in Chile and Grasberg in Indonesia, are causing them to “lose production daily due to a strike and an export ban respectively,” according to Reuters.

 The Technical Picture